sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 To check that your use of cURL has caused the `orders` flow to correctly publish messages to the relevant Event Streams topic, use the Event Streams dashboard as follows:

 1. In your browser session (if still open), switch back to the Event Streams dashboard.
 Or navigate to the Event Streams dashboard as follows:
- - Open a browser session to the Cloud Integration Platform home: `https://mycluster.icp/integration/`
+ - Open a browser session to the ICP4I Platform Navigator: `https://mycluster.icp/integration/`
  - Under `Messaging`, select the `es` link, to open the Event Streams Dashboard.
  - (If you see an error screen similar to that shown below, then simply select the `Open es` link in the middle.)
 		![](./images/cipdemo/open_es_error.jpeg)